StackExchange/dnscontrol/docs/check-creds.md

    provider: The name of the provider (second parameter to NewDnsProvider() in dnsconfig.js)

 EXAMPLES:
-   dnscontrol get-zones myr53 ROUTE53
+   dnscontrol check-creds myr53 ROUTE53

+This command is the same as:
    dnscontrol get-zones --out=/dev/null myr53 ROUTE53

-# Example commands

-dnscontrol get-zone

 # Developer Note